BDC Hamburger Icon

 Open row

 Franchises offer entrepreneurs a proven business model, product or service and marketing strategy.
-However, they also come with a price tag ― sometimes a hefty one.
-In addition to a franchise fee, which typically ranges from $25,000 to $50,000, franchisees often have to pony up contractor and professional fees as well as costs associated with signage and inventory.
-As with any other business, they must also raise sufficient working capital to pay to get launched and running.
+However, they also come with a price tag — sometimes a hefty one.
+First, there’s the franchise fee, which typically ranges from $25,000 to $50,000.
+Then franchisees must often pay contractor and professional fees, as well as costs associated with signage and inventory.
+As with any other business, they must raise sufficient working capital to launch and run the business.

 Editor’s note: Looking for financing for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

 As a result, franchisees must always be on the lookout for funding opportunities to help with some of these costs.
-Because of the highly competitive nature of business funding, it pays to build a business that will not only get loan approvals from banks and other traditional lenders but also attract independent investors, including private equity firms with more favorable lending terms.
+Because of the highly competitive nature of business funding, it pays to build a business that investors will want to work with.
+We’ll share five tips to help you build a franchise business that will appeal to funding sources and share information about potential lenders and investors.

 Did You Know?Did you know